sambody/inkscape-grid-maker/README.md

 ### Other Inkscape grid extensions

+Other extensions made by other people:

 - [Inkscape Guides Creator](http://code.google.com/p/inkscape-guides-creator/) - dividing your document into equal parts (no gutters) (this extension is part of Inkscape core)
 - [Inkscape grids](https://github.com/cds4/inkscape-grids) - Triangular and perspective grid creation extensions for inkscape
 - [inkscape-gs](https://github.com/Ale-/inkscape-gs) - create guides with margins (gutters actually), with guides in middle of gutters.
-Grid defined by boundaries of the document.
+Grid defined by the boundaries of the document.

 ### To do (no promises...)